 Targhee Pass Environmental Assessment

-Why is the study being done?
+Why is the Environmental Assessment (EA) being done?

 The U.S. 20 Corridor Plan has identified a need for safety improvements, pavement restoration, and wildlife-vehicle collision improvements within the Targhee Pass area.

 ITD is now initiating an EA to evaluate risks, benefits, opportunities and costs associated with reconstruction of Targhee Pass (U.S. 20 between its junction with Idaho 87 and the Montana state line).
 The Federal Highway Administration (FHWA) is the lead agency on this study and will be signing the final study document.
 This study will be completed in accordance with the National Environmental Policy Act (NEPA).